Nisarg-Pat/Dungeon-Escape/res/readme.md

 3) Use the following command for console mode: java -jar Project05.jar rows columns isWrapped degree percentage numOtyughs.
 4) example-> java -jar Project05.jar 6 8 false 10 50 10
-5) Use the following command for GUI mode: java -jar Project05.jar
+5) Use the following command for GUI mode from the main folder: java -jar res\Project05.jar NOTE:
+   Due to the dependencies on Images and Sounds, it is required to run the command from the base folder and not res folder.
+Calling Project05.jar from res folder will not work as it will not load images and sounds.

 ## How to Use